Kavish Seth

+Seth released his first music video "Hindi Bole" in June 2023.
+He was recently awarded as the Most Talented Upcoming Musician by Piyush Goyal, and Devendra Fadnavis in the NavBharat Times award ceremony.

 Personal life

-Kavish graduated from IIT Bombay.
+Seth is the son of singer Kavita Seth and the elder brother of singer and musician Kanishk Seth.
+He graduated from IIT Bombay in 2015.
 He has conceptualized Zubaan, a music project that aims to create platforms for collaboration between independent music artists from different corners of India.
 Chapters have started in Odisha, Varanasi, Deoria, Kausani, Khetri, Nagpur/ Wardha/ Gadchiroli, Mumbai, Kolkata where around 30 artists have been collaborating and performing all across the mainland.